Discover seed stitch embroidery: Make a strawberry jam pot cover

 Pin the two circles right sides (RS) facing and sew together around the edge, leaving a 5cm (2in) turning gap.

-Step five
+Step 5

 Turn the circle RS out then fold the edges of the turning gap to the inside, keeping the curve of the circle, and press.

-Step six
+Step 6

 Slipstitch the opening closed with matching sewing thread.

-Step seven
+Step 7

 To decorate the edges, work a running stitch all the way around the edge using three strands of red stranded cotton.
-Step eight Work this 5mm (1/4in) from the edge and keep the stitches all the same length.

 Making the tie

-From the remainder of the contrast fabric cut a strip 2.5x60cm (1x24in) for the tie.
+From the remainder of the contrast fabric, cut a strip 2.5x60cm (1x24in) for the tie.

 Turn the short edges under by 5mm (1/4in) to the wrong side (WS) and press.

-Press the strip in half lengthwise and open out.
+Press the strip in half lengthwise and open it out.
 Fold the long edges over to the WS so they meet at the centre crease and press.

 Fold in half lengthways again and press to enclose all the raw edges.

-Step five
+Step 5

 Sew together down the length to hold the strip closed and neaten.

-Step six
+Step 6

 Place the embroidered cover on a jam jar and tie the strip around it into a bow.